nikolaymatrosov/ssh-mcp/README.md

 - `ssh_upload_file`: Upload a file to the SSH server
 - `ssh_download_file`: Download a file from the SSH server
 - `ssh_list_directory`: List contents of a directory on the SSH server
+- `ssh_upload_directory`: Upload a directory to the SSH server
+- `ssh_download_directory`: Download a directory from the SSH server

-These tools can be accessed through the MCP interface at `http://localhost:8081/mcp`.
+These tools can be accessed through the MCP interface at `http://localhost:8081/mcp` (HTTP transport) or via standard input/output (stdio transport).